Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies

-\begin{enumerate}[topsep=1ex, itemsep=1ex, wide, font=\itshape, labelwidth=!, labelindent=0pt, label*={A}.\arabic*.] \item \textit{Quantifying Quantum Threats:} To understand the risks posed by \gls{QC}, it is imperative to predict the emergence of large-scale quantum computers and the threats they pose to classical cryptosystems.
-Our analysis examines the timeline for quantum computers to appear within the next 5 to 30 years, built on cumulative likelihood assessments of significant quantum threats to classical cryptosystems.
-Figure~\ref{fig:chart1} summarizes this evolution, incorporating insights from multiple quantum experts regarding the quantum threat timeline~\cite{mosca2022quantum}.
-The \textit{quantum threat} is defined as the probability of a quantum machine breaking RSA-2048 within 24 hours.
-These assessments can be extended to evaluate the likelihood of breaking other cryptographic algorithms based on their quantum security level, as presented in Figure~\ref{fig:classic-impact}.
+To understand the risks posed by \gls{QC}, we analyze quantum computer emergence timelines spanning 5 to 30 years, based on cumulative expert likelihood assessments~\cite{mosca2024quantum}.
+Figure~\ref{fig:chart1} summarizes expert opinions on when quantum computers capable of breaking classical cryptography will emerge.
+We define quantum threat as the probability that a quantum computer can break RSA-2048 encryption within 24 hours.
+These probability assessments can be extended to evaluate the likelihood of breaking other cryptographic algorithms based on their quantum security levels, as illustrated in Figure~\ref{fig:classic-impact}.